 If you haven't tried roasting your lentils, now is the time to start!
 It transforms them into crispy and delicious, protein-rich gems.
 Roasted lentils are a perfect way to add vegan protein to any meal!
-Paired with cheesy potato croutons and golden shaved Brussels, this dish is a keeper.
+This dish is a keeper, paired with cheesy potato croutons and golden shaved Brussels.

-This Warm Brussels Sprout Salad with Lentils was inspired by my Chickpea & Brussels Vegan Caesar Salad on this site, as well as this protein-packed Vegan Potato Salad with Beans.
+This Warm Brussels Sprout Salad with Lentils was inspired by my Chickpea & Brussels Vegan Caesar Salad on this site, as well as this Vegan German Potato Salad.

 Jump to: